 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at email@example.com

 Fenugreek is a herb that is native to Asia and the Mediterranean region.
 Fenugreek seeds are used for cooking and medicinal purposes.
-They have a strong flavour and when consumed in raw form they taste bitter.
-But they offer various health benefits that people eat them.
+They have a strong flavour, and when consumed in raw form, they taste bitter.
+But they offer various health benefits that people eat.
 Fenugreek seeds are consumed to treat digestive and respiratory issues and to strengthen the digestive system.
 These seeds are also known to treat menstrual problems and induce labour.
-But can you consume fenugreek seeds during pregnancy?
+But can you consume fenugreek leaves and seeds during pregnancy?
 What are its benefits, and how do you include fenugreek in your pregnancy diet?
 We will explore the answers to all these questions related to fenugreek and pregnancy in the article below.

 Benefits of Consuming Fenugreek Seeds During Pregnancy